Personal filmmaking for London and the South East

 We often hear from our clients that our work looks and feels like a big-budget production.
 Making a film look ‘cinematic’ comes down to a few simple principles.
 We frame our shots in a way that tells the whole story, including surroundings, context and movement.
 We use top-end cameras and (most importantly) top-of-the-range lenses which are indeed capable of creating the look of big-budget productions.
 They produce a look which is balanced and has natural colours, especially the skin tones.
 We use special lens filters to achieve even exposures to avoid the common ‘video look’ such as overexposed (blown-out) skies and highlights.
 We do not use cheesy zoom effects but instead gently and slowly move the camera on handheld steady-cam rigs.
 All of these methods combined increase the look and feel of our productions.

 The family commissioned us to produce a funeral video of the entire day of the funeral, starting at the family home, the church funeral service, the burial and the wake afterwards.
 We started with a one-camera setup on a small steady-cam rig to film the funeral directors arriving at the family home.
 The church service was filmed with two cameras from the back of the church.
-The audio was recorded with tiny microphones clipped to the lectern.
 The burial and wake were filmed on a steady cam.
 The edit took about one week to complete.

 If you are considering hiring a videographer to film your loved one’s funeral, please get in touch.
 The process is very straightforward.
 We’ll discuss (over the phone or via Zoom) what you would like the final product to be and how we can achieve it technically and logistically.
 We will send you a detailed proposal and quote, which you can discuss with your family if needed.
 Once you are ready to go ahead, we will send you a link to our booking system.
 We will send you a receipt of your deposit and contract.